-The trainers conducting the crash course deliver a presentation on the importance of participatory planning, and the role played by maps in the process (see "Why adopt participatory planning" in the next page).
+The trainers conducting the crash course deliver a presentation on the importance of participatory planning, and the role played by maps in the process (see the box about participatory planning in the next page).

 The Team of Trainers then shows some printed satellite images of the city (e.g. extracted from Google Earth) to the participants.
 Some guidelines (see page 17) are provided to them on how to carry out the city risk mapping exercise in groups, following two main steps: